mbrown0294/PubHub/README.md

 ## Setup
 All libraries in the ```requirements.txt``` should be  installed prior to running the application.
 Python v2.7 or higher is required, as well.
 Before running the app, first run ```db_creator.py``` and ```db_fill.py``` to initialize the database and fill it with the information provided in the ```endnote.txt```.
 ## Usage
-The provided .CSV file includes several published works and information on them.
-How a given .CSV file is ingested is controlled by the code in db_fill.py.
+The provided ```endnote.txt``` file includes several published works and their accompanying information (columns are delimited by tabs; for works with multiple authors, the authors are delimited by "//").
+How a given .txt or .csv file is ingested is controlled by the code in ```db_fill.py```.

 In order to run the application and allow browser access, run the following terminal code:
 ```